iFreilicht/.dotfiles/README.md

 And check out the files like so:
 ```
 git --git-dir=.dotfiles/.git --work-tree=. checkout
+git --git-dir=.dotfiles/.git --work-tree=. submodule update --init
 ```

+After that, just restart your terminal.
+Use the `dot` alias instead of `git` for all git operations in this repository.

 There's also a `bootstrap.sh` script, but I haven't tested it much.
 Better you don't use it.

 To install all the tools that are required, install nix first.